saud-learning-services/course-details/README.md

 > The "Ikea" Project

 Given a course id, extracts details of course and combines with collected New Analytics extracts.
-Demo dashboard: [IKEA Model Demo Dashboard](https://public.tableau.com/app/profile/leah.macfadyen/viz/IKEAModelDashboardPrototype2023/CourseActivityOverview)

 ## 🗂 Data
 ### Skeleton